azer/emacs-guide/README.md

 $ emacs
 ```

-### Editing
+### First Steps

 Once you have Emacs open, press `C-x C-f` (Control-x Control-f) buttons to find a file to find a file to open.
 To create a new file, press `C-x C-f` again, type a filename and `enter`.

+You should see an editing screen like following;

 ![](https://dl.dropboxusercontent.com/s/eb9xxqzwydl59fv/emacs-1.png)

 ### Movement

+`emacs.js` comes with some new keybindings in addition to basic Emacs keybindings.
+For example, if you would like to jump to
+a relative line number that you can see on the left of the frame, press UP or DOWN arrow buttons.

+To jump to next line, press `C-n` (Control-n) and `C-p` keybindings.
+To jump to an absolute line number, press `M-g g` (Option/Alt-g g).

+To move the cursor to next character, press `C-f`, to previous character `C-b`.

+To go to end of a line, press `C-e`.
+To beginning of a line, `C-a`.

+### Editing

 ### Creating Projects
 ### Creating Modules
 ### Creating HTML Files